How To Cook Sushi Rice: An Easy-To-Follow Guide

 After your rice has cooled and you’ve perfectly followed this sushi rice recipe, it’s time to enjoy it.

 Gently spread the cooled, sticky rice over your nori, add your fillings, and wrap it using your bamboo mat.
+Alternatively, you can use a sushi press or sushi mold to shape your rice.
 Now you’re ready to enjoy this wonderful Japanese dish that you made in your own kitchen!
 You can store any leftovers in an airtight container in the refrigerator for about a day.

 To get a little creative, you can also try substituting your nori for soy sushi wrapping paper!